 Like any job, the best thing for you to do is to get out or just search the internet and find relevant work experience.
 As you have studied a degree that might not be related to that job, that does not mean that you are not suitable for the job and the best way to show your determination is by doing some work experience.

-A two-week work placement for example could be the best place for you to see what it is like to work in that specific field, motivating you to then find more work experience and apply for any jobs you can get.
+For example, a two-week work placement could be the best place for you to see what it is like to work in that specific field, motivating you to then find more work experience and apply for any jobs you can get.

 Employers want to see your passion for the job and it is no secret that to land some jobs, you need to have experience and in addition, what better way is there to show prospective employers that you have the skills and qualities they need by showing that you have built up such skills or qualities in your work experience.